Planter’s Rum Punch

 1 oz

-A rum made from fresh cane juice rather than molasses and aged in charred oak barrels, lending a rich smoky flavor to the rums.
-Common varieties include Clement Vieux and several offerings Rhum J.M.
+Otherwise known as rhum agricole vieux.
+Made from fresh cane juice (rather than molasses) and aged in charred oak barrels, lending a rich smoky flavor.
 Rhum agricole originated in the French Caribbean islands.
+Widely available options include Clément Rhum J.M.

 1 oz